 The Best in Billiards they claim!
 And for most people its right up there with Brunswick when they ask about used pool tables.
 It is an American brand and extremely well advertised.

-As for the BEST in Billiards…close, but not quite.
+As for the BEST in Billiards…maybe.
 They are a very solid 2nd tier table.

-The wood is high quality, the frames are a full body construction and they offer a ton of color options per table as well as custom finish options.
+The wood is high quality, the frames are mostly a full body construction and they offer a ton of color options per table as well as custom finish options.
 They install beautifully.
 Bodies stay pretty true, slate is high quality, hardware is nice and the corner pockets have a different cut in the slate and are by far the easiest to pull cloth into.
 Overall a great quality product.
-A high quality product too as you look across the industry.

 So with everything so good why aren’t they a top tier product?

 Pretty simple really.
 Put one next to a top tier table.
 Not a high end top tier vs a low end Olhausen but table for table overall.
-The top tier table will school the Olhausen on every feature and in the case of one of the still manufactured top tier brands (Connelly) you will pay a lot less for it too.
+The top tier table will be better than the Olhausen on many features and in the case of one of the still manufactured top of this second tier brands (Connelly) you will pay a lot less for it too.

-Other downfalls include a lower end line that is made out of country and imported with the nameplate, bodies that even on the higher end lines are thinner than top tier (and even some fellow 2nd tier) products.
-Slate that is now barely over 3/4 ” still being advertised as 1″ and despite being a full body construction the frames are undersized and employ a top frame for the slate to bolt too.
+Other downfalls include a lower end line that was for a time, made out of country and imported with the nameplate, bodies that even on the higher end lines are thinner than top tier (and even some fellow 2nd tier) products.
+Slate that is now sometimes just shy of 7/8″ still being advertised as 1″ and despite being a full body construction some of the frames are a little undersized and employ a top frame for the slate to bolt too.
 To the top frames plus, it is generally hardwood, and it is thick so there is no flexing during install.

 They have also had problems in the past with their rubber.
 Many tables used an older Championship rubber called Fleetwood.
 Its a K55 rubber and will almost always need replacing if you come across one.